-- 1. Competition is between two teams of six players that count towards the result of a match.
-Additional, non-counting ("extra board") players are also encouraged.
-The number of players on a team's player roster is not limited. - 2.
-These teams are organized into several divisions for the purpose of scheduling competition during the regular season.
-The assignment of teams to divisions shall be reviewed at the meeting of team captains and League officers prior to the beginning of each competitive season, the Fall Business Meeting. - 3.
+- 1. Competition is between two teams of 6 players (A-Teams) or 4 players (B-Teams, or A-Team vs. B-Team) that count towards the result of a match.
+Additional, non-counting ("extra board") players are also encouraged, and the roster size of teams is not limited. - 2.
+These teams are organized into several divisions for the purpose of scheduling regular season competition.
+Divisions may contain all A-Teams, all B-Teams, or a mix of A-Teams and B-Teams.
+The assignment of teams to divisions shall be reviewed at the Fall Business Meeting, giving preference to all A-Team and all B-Team divisions when practical. - 3.
 Each Division Chair creates a match schedule at the beginning of the season which pairs teams, including those within that division.
 Half the matches typically occur at each team's "home" playing site, the other half at the opponent's playing site ("away games"). - 4.
-Following the regular season, the teams with the best regular season results from each division compete in the playoffs to determine the League championship team.
-Typically, the first round of the playoffs is played at a team's home site, and the final rounds played at one location on the same day ("Playoffs Saturday").
-An individual tournament is also typically held on Playoffs Saturday.
-The Playoffs Chair organizes the Playoffs. - 5.
-The season typically begins in August and runs through April, with special end-of-season activities, including the playoffs and an awards banquet, in May and June. - 6.
+Following the regular season, the A-Teams and B-Teams with the best regular season results from each division compete in separate end-of-the-year playoff tournaments to determine that classes' League Championship team.
+An individual tournament is also typically held then.
+The Playoffs Chair organizes these cross-division events. - 5.
+The regular season typically begins in August and runs through April, with special end-of-season activities, including playoff tournaments and an awards banquet, in May and June. - 6.
 The League is administered by volunteer League officers and team captains.